buntec/nix-config/README.md

 6. Note down the IP address of the guest using `ip addr`.

-7. On the host, execute `just bootstrap-vm <ip of guest>`.
+7. On the host, execute `just bootstrap-vm-fusion <ip of guest>`.
 You will be prompted for the password from Step 5.
    This installs NixOS onto the VM via SSH using `nixos-anywhere`; it also builds and activates the Home Manager config.

 8. The VM should be ready to log into with your user and password (not the one in Step 5, of course).